 Okay, so how do I allocate my growth allocation?

 I return to Ramsey, who recommends allocating to four growth-dominated mutual-fund strategies: growth, aggressive growth, growth and income, and international.
 Ramsey's allocation recommendation -- backed by extensive research -- is appropriate not only for the growth allocation, but for the entire portfolio allocation.

 After some research of my own, I have amended Ramsey's four-prong growth strategy to five prongs: large-cap growth, mid-cap growth, small-cap growth, growth and income, and international.
 Twenty percent is allocated to each category.

-After additional research, I conjured what I believe are the best mutual funds to populate each category.
-(The recommendations are free to you, but they cost me to produce.)
-I offer to you the following mutual funds with an allocation percentage for each:
+After additional research, I conjured what I believe is a strong amalgamation of mutual funds (open to everyone) to populate each category.
+I present the following mutual funds with an allocation percentage for each:

 - American Century Focused Dynamic Growth Fund (ACFOX) (Large-Cap Growth) (10% Allocation)